ovelny/amulet/tutorials/personal-debian-setup.md

 restic --password-command "gpg --decrypt --default-recipient-self /home/ovelny/.config/restic/restic_key.gpg" -r /<path-of-restic-repo> restore <ID> --target /<where-to-restore-directory> --include /<path-of-directory-to-restore>
 ```

 Keep in mind however that the absolute path is restored, not only the directory's content.
-This is how restic works and there is currently no way around it (except for mounting restic's repo somewhere, but I don't like that).
+This is how restic works and there is currently no way around it (except for mounting restic's repo somewhere else, but I don't like that).
 Just `mv` the files accordingly and remove the emptied absolute path.

 ## Symlink Music directory